 Cavernous sinus gas locules can be seen in several settings.

-- iatrogenic pneumocephalus secondary to gas embolism (especially venous gas embolism) from IV access (can be a relatively common finding in the absence of direct trauma and does not require treatment).
+iatrogenic pneumocephalus secondary to gas embolism (especially venous gas embolism) from IV access (can be a relatively common finding in the absence of direct trauma and does not usually require treatment).

-Any intravenous injectate administered into the upper extremity normally travel through the axillary, subclavian, and brachiocephalic veins to empty into the superior vena cava.
-However under certain clinical circumstances such as stenosis of the brachiocephalic vein/SVC, heart failure, coughing etc. it flows cephalad through the internal and external jugular veins into the cranial venous system.
+Any intravenous injectate administered into the upper extremity normally travels through the axillary, subclavian, and brachiocephalic veins to empty into the superior vena cava.
+However, under certain clinical circumstances such as stenosis of the brachiocephalic vein/SVC, heart failure, coughing etc. it flows cephalad through the internal and external jugular veins into the cranial venous system.

-Additionally air locules are lighter than blood, therefore can rise retrogradely up through the jugular veins especially in patients who are in a reclining position.
-Air bubbles thus accumulate in the highest areas of the head, especially in the cavernous sinuses, frontal venous system, petrosal sinuses, superficial temporal veins, orbital veins etc.
+Additionally, air locules are lighter than blood, therefore can rise retrogradely up through the jugular veins, especially in patients who are in a reclining position.
+Air bubbles thus accumulate in the highest areas of the head, especially in the cavernous sinuses, the frontal venous system, petrosal sinuses, superficial temporal veins, and orbital veins.

 - 1. Mak S & Gopalan D. Pictorial Review: Non-Anatomical Cardiovascular Gas: Causes, Appearances and Consequences.
 Br J Radiol.
 2019;92(1093):20180121. doi:10.1259/bjr.20180121 - Pubmed